com-480-data-visualization/data-visualization-project-2021-teamtwitch/app/README.md

 * Run `PORT=<your port number> node serve.js`
 * Navigate to `localhost:<port number>` to see the results
 * Refresh the page when changes are made to see the updates

+Feeling the indentation is ugly or there are too many messy lines?
+Run `yarn lint` regularly and it will prettify the code for you.